Our dream is to enjoy life without a car. Why? 3 main reasons:

 All right, sometimes we need to go 15 or more miles.
 Or we really don't have 45 minutes to spare for travel time.
 Sometimes, we just need a fast vehicle.
 Enter the scooter!

 This is the Govecs GO!
 S3.4.
 We bought it used on Craigslist (new Govecs scooters are available here).
 It can go up to 53 mph (so no highway riding) and has a range of around 60 miles per charge.
 The motor is quiet, yet powerful — this thing can really zip!
+We show off our scooter in this short video.
 California law treats scooters like motorcycles, so we had to get the scooter registered, buy insurance, and get our motorcycle licenses.
 That was a bit of a pain in the ass, but not terrible.
-We've found that the range varies depending on the weather (the scooter battery does NOT like cold), but overall this scooter has changed our life.
+Overall this scooter has changed our life.
 Now we just need to make sure it doesn't make us lazy and stop biking.

 That's our fleet.
 Pretty good team, I'd say.